jakubboucek/php-composer-consistency/README.md

 ```

 In Froze mode is vendor consistenty checked only once, then is state saved to temp directory and
 no more checks are performed until is temp directory purged.
-It requires a path to temporary directory
-for saving necessary files.
-Default value: `off`.
+Difference